Repetitive Flood Loss Area Analysis

 Improving emergency preparedness and public awareness activities are two areas where Kenner has improved recently, so that we make our residents, businesses, and visitors more aware of not only infrastructure activity, but also steps that individuals can take to help improve the community around flood and storm water issues.

 Part of the CRS process is to define areas of repetitive flood loss and analyze ways those areas can have mitigation reduce flood risks.
-That process was completed September 28, 2018 for the newest City of Kenner information.
+That process was completed September 28, 2018.

 View the September 2018 RLAA (PDF).